joaocarvalhoopen/Non-Sleep_Rest/README.md

   [https://youtu.be/Ze2pc6NwsHQ?t=3343](https://youtu.be/Ze2pc6NwsHQ?t=3343)

-### Alternatively I made a small program to generate the Binaural Beat 40 Hz WAV.
+### Alternatively I made a small program to generate the 40 Hz Binaural Beat WAV file.

 To compile it first you have to download and go to the sub-directory ```binaural_beats_40Hz```. <br>